sColin16/AoC/README.md

 # AoC
-My tools and solution for Advent of Code
+My tools and solutions for Advent of Code